Table of Contents

 Dinner was a brief affair as the singular goal of the trip at this point was to stay warm.
 Still, we had some good laughs with the other guests – and secretly I was very happy that I didn’t have another three nights out in a tent.
 I didn’t envy them a bit.

-Further reading on hiking in the Yukon
+Further reading on travel in the Yukon

 For more information on Tombstone Territorial Park visit their website.
 You must reserve the backcountry campsites.